essej/aoo/doku/aoo_protocol.rst

 There must always be at least one format message before sending data messages to a specific sink, which can request one.

-For the addressing the sinks the structure of the resources in the network is used as the base.
+For addressing the sinks the structure of the resources in the network is used as the base.
 Each device in the network with an unique network-address (IP-number and Port number) can have one or more sinks with different identification numbers.
 Each of these sinks can have one or more channels.
 There can be an arbitrary amount of sinks, and each sink could have an arbitrary amount of channels.

 ..
 Like described in ”Best Practices for Open Sound Control“ [BPOSC]_, REST (Representational State Transfer) style is used.
 With its stateless representation each message is a singleton containing all information needed .. not longer true

 In OSC, there is a type of query operators called address pattern matching.
 These can be used to address multiple channels or sinks in one message.
 Since pattern matching can be computational intensive, we propose only to use the ”*“ wild-char for addressing all channels of a sink or all sinks of a device.

-Integer for most parameter was chosen in favor for processors without hardware floating point support.
-Channel specific data information like the id number of the message stream, the sequence number in the channel message allow more easily to detect lost packages.
-The resolution of a sample and an individual resampling factor is contained in the channel messages, where the resampling factor enables channels to differ from the samplerate specified in the format message, allowing lower rates for sub channels, control streams or higher rates for specific other needs.

 For re-arranging the audio packages there is a need to do some sort of labeling of the messages, since it is not clear if they are intended to overlap or are different material.
 This is handled via the “identification number” (id) and salt.
 Identical identification numbers means to recognize the material as one material and they can be cross-faded.
 So these numbers has to has to unique at least at the sink.
 Salt means different Audio Messages even on the same id.